bdiniscia/landing-events-test/README.md

 4.  **Deploy** 🌐

-    You can find a Netlify deploy [here](https://keen-lichterman-2a58fe.netlify.app/)
+    You can find the Netlify deploy [here](https://keen-lichterman-2a58fe.netlify.app/)

-    THANKS FOR WATCHING AND ✨SUBSCRIBE✨!
+    THANKS FOR WATCHING AND ✨ SUBSCRIBE ✨!